wp-plugins/folders/readme.txt

 === Plugin Name ===
-Contributors: tex0gen
+Contributors: tex0gen, faceonline
 Donate link: http://62design.co.uk/wordpress-plugins/folders/
-Tags: folder, folders, organise, pages, filter, filters Requires at least: 3.0.0
+Tags: folder, folders, organise, pages, filter, filters, posts, media, attachments Requires at least: 3.0.0
-Tested up to: 4.2.1
+Tested up to: 4.2.2
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Organise your custom post types, pages and posts into folders.
-Perfect for large amounts of pages or posts.
+Organise your media attachments, custom post types, pages and posts into folders.
+Perfect for large amounts of pages, posts and media attachments.

 == Description ==

-Folders gives you the ability to better organise the back-end of your WordPress site by allowing you to add pages and posts into folders.
-You can then filter your pages and posts by the folder they belong to from within the sidebar.
-A handy plugin for those with lots of pages or posts.
+Folders gives you the ability to better organise the back-end of your WordPress site by allowing you to add pages, posts and media attachments into folders.
+You can then filter your pages, posts and media by the folder they belong to from within the admin sidebar.
+A handy plugin for those with lots of pages or posts and masses of media.

 == Screenshots ==